+We stress that in this result it is assumed that one knows the $2$-part of BSD for one elliptic curve.

 \begin{proof} This result is obtained by amalgamating Theorems 1.1 and 1.5 of \cite{cai20202} for the case $E(\Q)[2] \cong \Z/2\Z$; Theorems 1.1 and 1.2 of \cite{zhai2016non} for the case $E(\Q)[2] = 0$ and negative discriminant; and Theorems 1.3 and 1.4 of \cite{zhai2016non} for the case $E(\Q)[2] = 0$ and positive discriminant.
-There are then some other conditions needed as follows: \begin{enumerate} \item Although none of these results explicitly mentions the requirement that $E$ has rank $0$, this is needed due to their use of modular symbols \cite[Chapter 3]{cremona1997algorithms}.
-This is also mentioned in \cite[Section]{cai20202} and confirmed by Zhai in private communication. \item The condition $E'(\Q)[2] \cong \Z/2\Z$ in \Cref{item:isogenous_curve_sha_torsion} is not explicitly written in the theorem statements of \cite{cai20202}, but is mentioned in Remark 1.3 of \emph{loc. cit.} to ensure non-emptiness of the set $\mathcal{S}$, which will become the set of primes where the twists $d$ are supported. \end{enumerate} \end{proof}
+There are then some other conditions needed as follows: \begin{enumerate} \item The requirement that $E$ have rank $0$ is needed due to the use of modular symbols \cite[Chapter 3]{cremona1997algorithms}.
+This is mentioned in \cite[Section 1]{cai20202} and confirmed by Zhai in private communication. \item The condition in \Cref{cond:zhai_different_def} is written as $\ord_2(L^{(\mathrm{alg})}(E,1)) = 1$ in Zhai's paper because he is using a slightly different definition of $L^{(\mathrm{alg})}(E,1)$ than that being used in \cite{cai20202}.
+In this paper we are using the same definition as in \cite{cai20202}, so we need to subtract the $2$-adic valuation of the number of connected components of $E(\R)$, yielding $0$. \item The condition $E'(\Q)[2] \cong \Z/2\Z$ in \Cref{item:isogenous_curve_sha_torsion} is not explicitly written in the theorem statements of \cite{cai20202}, but is mentioned in Remark 1.3 of \emph{loc. cit.} as being a necessary condition for non-emptiness of the set